mlcoursework/mysal/README.md

 #### Netowrks

-+ Full book for download: [_Networks, Crowds, and Markets: Reasoning About a Highly Connected World_ by David Easley and Jon Kleinberg](http://www.cs.cornell.edu/home/kleinber/networks-book/)
++ Full book for download: [_Networks, Crowds, and Markets: Reasoning About a Highly Connected World_](http://www.cs.cornell.edu/home/kleinber/networks-book/) by David Easley and Jon Kleinberg.